Happiness Habit Hints For The Holidays

 Is God central and necessary to happiness?
 The answer is both Absolutely and Not Necessarily…

-Some of the happiest people in the world are Buddhists whose religious teachings do not recognize an all powerful God like the Judeo-Christian and Muslim traditions.
+Some of the happiest people in the world are Buddhists whose religious teachings do not recognize an all powerful God like the Judaeo-Christian and Muslim traditions.
 Buddhist spiritual teachings do strongly emphasize the actions and attitudes that lead to a happy, rewarding, joy-filled life.

 In fact ALL major religions are founded on the same fundamentals that are central to happiness… Caring, compassion, creating a loving community, altruism, goodness, sharing, tolerance and release from anger and greed.
 Problems arise when religious righteousness becomes a bludgeon rather than a blessing.